Chapter 1:

 I cut her off.
 “80% of everyone is going to die?”

 “Change my race?!”
 I exclaimed loudly.
 Jay tilted her Octopus head at me and gave me a scolding look.
-I held my hands up and apologized.
-“Sorry, sorry.
-Questions later.”
+I remained quiet.

-“If you have to choose a different race, you’ll have a list pulled up as a hologram from your token.
-It will be a list of all the different races you can choose from.
-You will need to choose two and then you’ll flip your token and that’s it.
+“If you have to choose a different race, you’ll have a list pulled up of all the different races you can choose from.
+You will need to choose two, and then you’ll flip your token to decide between those two, and that’s it.
 You will then be given a list of classes that your race can choose, and again, you will choose two and flip for it.”
-My eyebrows went up questioningly at that.
-“Class is going to be what abilities and spells and weapons you can use during this.”

 “Like Dungeons and Dragons?”
 I asked.

 “Yeah, I don’t know what that is, but sure.
-After race and class is chosen, you’re going to see a series of coin flips happen on the screen.
-This is the computer choosing the biome for your zone.
-Once it finishes, this zone you’re in will begin preparing for what was chosen and we’ll have a bit of time before it all begins.
+After race and class are chosen, you’re going to see a series of coin flips happen on the screen.
+This is the game master,” Jay pointed at Jessica’s floating head, “choosing what to put in your section of the maze.
+Once it finishes, this zone you’re in will begin preparing and we’ll have a bit of time before it all officially begins.
 During that time, I will explain Maze Twenty’s rules to you.
 Any questions?”

-I just looked at her blankly and she stared back with her large eyes.
+I just looked at her blankly, and she stared back with her large eyes.
 I looked around slowly, first at the timer, which was now under three minutes.
-Then I looked up at giant floating head Jessica in the sky.
+Then I looked up at Jessica floating in the sky.
 She was still smiling and unblinking.
-Then I saw Patti was sniffing the cut off face of my neighbor Joey.
+Then I saw Patti was sniffing the cut-off face of my neighbor, Joey.
 I finally looked back at Jay and said, “Are you fucking serious?
 Yeah, like a million fucking questions.”
 I was going to say something else, but then the numbers turned red as they entered the final minute.

 “Max.
 My name’s Max.”
 I said.